humidair1999/bedhedjs/README.md

-bedhedjs
+bedhed.js
 ========

-###BetterHeader.js
+###Better handling of table header rows for lengthy tables

-Better handling of table header rows for lengthy tables
+Please see the [Github Page](http://jkymarsh.github.com/bedhedjs/) for demos and documentation.